President Mr Alderman Bryan Toye

 Hon Vice President Mr H Duckworth C.B.E.
 J.P.
 F.R.S.H.

-Obviously a new title was invented after the retirement of Mr Duckworth at the last election.
-Will investigate further.
+A new title was created at the AGM after the retirement of Mr Duckworth at the last election.

-N.B.A title of Hon Patron was invented a few years back and seemingly not mentioned again
+N.B.A title of Hon Patron was created for the last Alderman when he retired, a few years back and seemingly not mentioned again.

 Master Deputy Wilfred W Archibald CC